kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 If you have any suggestions about new Blueprints or improvements to the existing ones, submit a GitHub issue using the following [issue template](https://github.com/kestra-io/kestra/issues/new?assignees=&labels=blueprint&projects=&template=blueprint.yml).

-## Organization Blueprints
+## Custom Blueprints

 The Enterprise Edition allows the creation of **internal** Blueprints, helping you share commonly used workflows as reusable components and establish standardized data processing patterns.
-Organization Blueprints facilitate sharing knowledge about best practices in your team by embedding both code and markdown documentation into the product.
+Custom Blueprints facilitate sharing knowledge about best practices in your team by embedding both code and markdown documentation into the product.

-Here is what Organization Blueprints look like in the UI:
+Here is what Custom Blueprints look like in the UI:

 ![blueprint3](/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts/blueprint3.png)

 ## Improved Support for Scripts and Docker

 We've added a new Script plugin making it easier to work with custom Python, R, Node.js, Shell, and Powershell scripts.
 By default, each task runs in a **separate Docker container** to ensure environment isolation and simple deployment patterns.
 You can manage custom dependencies by providing a custom Docker image or installing required packages at runtime.
 This customizability is possible thanks to the new `beforeCommands` property, available on each task from the script plugin, allowing you to execute any instructions needed before running the main script.